VoxChain/condenser/README.md

 To report a non-critical issue, please file an issue on this GitHub project.

-If you find a security issue please report details to: security@steemit.com
+If you find a security issue please report details to: security@vox.community

 We will evaluate the risk and make a patch available before filing the issue.